Southampton: Culture

 The annual Southampton Boat Show is held in September each year, with over 600 exhibitors present.
 It runs for just over a week at Mayflower Park on the city's waterfront, where it has been held since 1968.
 The Boat Show itself is the climax of Sea City, which runs from April to September each year to celebrate Southampton's links with the sea.

 The largest theatre in the city is the 2,300-capacity Mayflower Theatre (formerly known as the Gaumont), which, as the largest theatre in Southern England outside London, has hosted West End shows such as Les Misérables, The Rocky Horror Show and Chitty Chitty Bang Bang, as well as regular visits from Welsh National Opera and English National Ballet.
 There is also the Nuffield Theatre based at the University of Southampton's Highfield campus, which is the city's primary producing theatre.
 It was awarded The Stage Award for Best Regional Theatre in 2015.
 It also hosts touring companies and local performing societies (such as Southampton Operatic Society, the Maskers and the University Players).

 There are many innovative art galleries in the city.
 The Southampton City Art Gallery at the Civic Centre is one of the best known and as well as a nationally important Designated Collection, houses several permanent and travelling exhibitions.
 The Solent Showcase at Southampton Solent University, the John Hansard Gallery at Southampton University as well as smaller galleries including the Art House in Above Bar Street provide a different view.
 The city's Bargate contains an art gallery run by the arts organisation "a space" who also run the Art Vaults project.
-This uses several of Southampton's medieval vaults, halls and cellars as venues for contemporary art installations.
+This uses several of Southampton's medieval vaults, chambers, halls and cellars as venues for contemporary art installations.